-We started off with a clean jam jar & some white greaseproof paper.
-After measuring the paper around the jar to get the same length & height, Minnie set to work decorating the paper with her poppies.
+We started off with a clean jam jar & some white baking paper.
+After measuring the paper around the jar to get the right length & height, Minnie set to work decorating the paper with her poppies.

 We had recently purchased our Royal British Legion poppies & had them on a nearby table so Minnie used these as a guide to help her create the shape of the flower.

 Once her design was finished we glued a strip of red card to the top & bottom of the paper.
-You could use red paper instead of card but we found that the card gave the lantern a stronger structure.
-Adding the strips of card makes the paper lantern slightly taller than the jam jar, but don't worry the shape of the lantern will still hold.
+We found card gave the lantern a stronger structure than strips of paper.

 For us the act of lighting a candle enables us to remember & give thanks for the many men & women who served in previous conflicts, & offers us a time to remember & pray for all those who are serving in conflicts around the world now.
 It gives us a space each evening to also think of the many civilians who were/are caught up in the horror of war & we pray for them & their families, & a more peaceful world in the future.

 This lantern has proved a popular activity & Minnie has since made more lanterns for relatives.
-I love this one she made with her Nana to remember her great, great uncle who died in WW1.
-Even though many years have passed & these generations never met, how special it is to have a light burning today in his memory.
+Even though many years have passed & these generations have never met, how special it is to have a light burning today in their memory.
+We will remember them.